 There are many causes of infertility.
 For about 2 in 5 couples it will be due to a sperm problem; in another 2 in 5 couples, there will be a problem with the woman's reproductive system.
 Sometimes it will be due to a combination of factors — or there will be no apparent cause.

 If you are a woman, your fertility may be affected by:

 - if you have any problems with your fallopian tubes

 - if you have endometriosis or an ovulation problem

 - any fibroids

-- if you have pelvic inflammatory disease or sexually transmitted infections (STI)
+- if you have pelvic inflammatory disease or a sexually transmitted infection (STI)

 - your weight and if you smoke

-- problems with the tubes connected to the testes
+- problems with the tubes that connect to the testes

 - low sperm production